- The Importance Of History

 The evolution of a relationship.
 Relationships evolve, going through different stages and transmutations.

-Jessica was upset because she and Michael were spending less time together.
+Jessica was upset because she and Farhan were spending less time together.
 When they were together, they didn't laugh or joke around anymore.
 They also were not as sexual with each other as they used to be.
-She questioned whether Michael still cared for her as much as he did in the beginning.
+She questioned whether Farhan still cared for her as much as he did in the beginning.
 She felt rejected and lonely.
-Michael knew something was bothering Jessica but he had no idea what it was.
+Farhan knew something was bothering Jessica but he had no idea what it was.
 Yet, whatever was going on made him nervous around her and more distant in the relationship.

 * Relationships, like people, go through phases and changes.
 Sometimes you may feel very close.
 At other times, you may need or feel more distance.
 There may be periods of arguing a lot and then periods of smooth sailing.
 You may go through phases of being very physical and then less so.
 This is all natural.
 Changes are inevitable.